Cleanrooms

 Whether cleanrooms for GMP production, cleanrooms for medical technology or classic industrial production – we develop the ideal solution for every area of application.

-Request an individual cleanroom
+Request an individual Cleanroom

 Our cleanrooms in practice

-Cleanroom for micromounting, ISO 7
+Cleanroom for microassembly, ISO 7

 Cleanroom for optical components, ISO 6